fbngrm/DiscoPy/README.md

 DiscoPy uses the <a href="http://www.discogs.com">Discogs</a> database as source for the metadata and provides an (hopefully) easy to use graphical interface.

 It is written in <a href="http://www.python.org">Python (2.7)</a> and uses <a href="https://riverbankcomputing.com/software/pyqt/intro">PyQt</a> for the UI.
 Builds are available for Linux, Windows and Mac OS.
-See <a href="/discopy#installation">How to install DiscoPy</a> for more information.
+See (nstallation](#installation) for more information.

 #How To